• Skip to primary navigation

 Throughout the ride the train stops and huge film projections are displayed on the tunnel walls.
 These films detail the journey the mail rail took through the ages since it was opened.

-Learn the history of the Mail Rail in the Exhibition
+Learn the history of the Mail Rail in the Exhibition.

 ‘Sorted’ The play Post area for kids at the Postal Museum London

 Before you leave the Rail Mail premises be sure to take any little ones to the “Sorted” play area to let off some steam.
-They can post letters, sort mail and an generally have fun in this interactive area.
+They can post letters, sort mail and generally have fun in this interactive area.

 The Postal Museum London exhibits

+After your postal railway ride on the tiny train, you can experience the exhibits in the museum.
 The journey in the postal museum takes you on a different story learning about the history of the post and where it originated.

 The stunning mail coach dates from around 1800 and is stunning.